-The termination of our management agreement with Orchid could significantly reduce our revenues.
+The termination of our management agreement with Orchid would significantly reduce our revenues in the near term.

 Orchid is externally managed and advised by Bimini Advisors.
 As Manager, Bimini Advisors is responsible for administering Orchid's business activities and day-to-day operations.
 Pursuant to the terms of the management agreement, Bimini Advisors provides Orchid with its management team, including its officers, along with appropriate support personnel.